sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/schools/lat-am-settlement/recruitment.md

 +++

 ## Target
+### Profile
+- We seek Hindu families who are firmly committed to retaining their saMskAra-s and traditional knowledge across generations.
+- They should agree with the settlement [constitution](../constitution]).
+- They should be willing to (eventually) switch over to Sanskrit - atleast for formal communication.

+### Number
 Shooting for 500 families.

 If founder size is not sufficient, colony is almost certain to fail in it's "conservative" goals.
 If too short: